stypr/mastodonbot-twitter-crawler/README.md

 ## Introduction

-Mastodon Bot crawling Twitter accounts.
+Mastodon Bot crawling tweets from Twitter accounts.

-This was initially intended to collect official notices from the online game.

-Unfortunately, there are no other alternative channels to collect the official information.
+This was initially developed to collect official notices from an online game.
+Unfortunately, there were no other alternative channels to crawl info from..

 ## Disclaimer